 If you’re feeling stressed or isolated, or if you need practical help, please get in touch by calling our helpline 0300 111 4166.
-We’re here to help seven days a week from 7am to 11pm, and all calls are completely confidential.
+We’re here to help 24 hours a day, seven days a week, and all calls are completely confidential.

 We’ve increased the frequency of calls we are making to people we know could be lonely or in need of practical help.
 If you know of someone who would appreciate a call from us then please get in touch by calling 0300 111 4166 or emailing firstname.lastname@example.org.

 For more information on the support we can offer visit our How RSABI can help page.